Graphic design trends can be difficult to keep up with. Inspiration emerges from all over, and trends are an ever-changing ever-evolving beast.

 3. Beautiful flowing shapes and lines

 Previously graphic design has embraced geometric and rigid shapes and patterns.
 Lots of straight lines, triangles, and harsh angles were used as graphic elements in posters, adverts, and social graphics.

-But in 2020 the shapes and lines used by designers will become a lot more flowing, with much softer edges.
-Quite often trends will shift from one extreme to the other, so this backlash to harsh edges makes sense.
+But in 2023 the shapes and lines used by designers will become a lot more flowing, with much softer edges.
+Often trends will shift from one extreme to the other, so this backlash to harsh edges makes sense.
 Plus - the flowing lines and shapes work perfectly with other trends like abstract illustrations and muted color palettes.

 Flowing shapes can easily add interest and texture to the background, to give a graphic more depth.
 Flowing shapes and lines will rarely be used as the focal point of a design, instead, they’ll be used to enhance designs.